 Customers are more mobile and self-sufficient than ever

-Customers want access to the information they need right now, wherever they are, and many would rather be given the tools to get this information themselves.
+Customers want access to the information they need right now, wherever they are, and many prefer to be given the tools to find it themselves.

 Don’t overlook the Mobile shopping experience